open-condo-software/gitexporter/README.md

 # gitexporter cli tool

 You have an open source project with an open and closed part.
-You are developing it in a git mono repository and don't want to use git submodules.
+You are developing it in a git mono repository and don't want to use git submodules for closed part.

+Use git exporter to create a new git repo from your privat git repo with only allowed public files and dirs.

 Example: